 - Exhibit an in-depth knowledge of the fundamentals of how a flight student learns.

-In order to pass this class the student must complete Multi-Engine Instructor training at a Flight Training Affiliate.
-Once complete, the student must submit either a copy of the graduation certificate, license/certificate (front and back), or temporary certificate if applicable.
+In order to pass this class, the student must complete their Multi-Engine Instructor training at an approved Flight Training Affiliate (FTA).
+Once complete, the student must submit BOTH of the following: Part 141 Graduation Certificate, Either a copy of the FAA Certificate (front and back), or Temporary FAA Certificate if applicable.
+(MLO: C, D)